Powered by .id (informed decisions) for Coffs Harbour City Council

 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-Residential development forecasts assume the number of dwellings in Coffs Harbour City will increase by an average of 496 dwellings per annum to 42,730 in 2036.
+Residential development forecasts assume the number of dwellings in Coffs Harbour City Council will increase by an average of 496 dwellings per annum to 42,730 in 2036.